stonepros/stone/doc/rados/operations/crush-map.rst

  * ``firefly``: the values supported by the firefly release
  * ``hammer``: the values supported by the hammer release
  * ``jewel``: the values supported by the jewel release
- * ``optimal``: the best (ie optimal) values of the current version of Ceph
+ * ``optimal``: the best (ie optimal) values of the current version of Stone
  * ``default``: the default values of a new cluster installed from scratch.
-These values, which depend on the current version of Ceph, are hardcoded and are generally a mix of optimal and legacy values.
+These values, which depend on the current version of Stone, are hardcoded and are generally a mix of optimal and legacy values.
    These values generally match the ``optimal`` profile of the previous LTS release, or the most recent release for which we generally expect